helpers/handlebars-helpers/README.md

 ---
 Authored by [assemble](https://github.com/assemble/assemble)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sat Mar 30 2013 18:00:36._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Wed Apr 03 2013 15:54:43._